 Deanna Westwood, an Inspection Manager from the CQC gave a presentation to members outlining the role of the CQC.
-The aim is to make sure hospitals, care homes, dental and general practices and all other care services in England provide safe, effective, compassionate and high quality care and the CQC help these services to make improvements.
+The aim was to make sure hospitals, care homes, dental and general practices and all other care services in England provided safe, effective, compassionate and high quality care and the CQC would help these services to make improvements.